dmbarbour/wikilon/docs/Performance.md

 In context of a dictionary application, every form of parallelism could kick in for every evaluation.
 This includes partial evaluations and cache maintenance.
 I imagine a mature, active, and popular AO dictionary full of apps could productively leverage as many CPUs, GPUs, and other computing devices as you're willing to throw at them.

-## Linear Cached Computations

-A very cache-friendly pattern for dictionary applications is where each word begins with another word.
-Conveniently, this also fits the *command pattern* common to many dictionary applications.

-        @foo.v1 {%foo.v0}(a command)
-        @foo.v2 {%foo.v1}(another command)
-        @foo.v3 {%foo.v2}(yet another command)

-A very simple technique in context is to cache evaluation results for each step, and allow them to decay normally (e.g. via exponential decay models).

 ## Explicit Caching